aroemers/sibiro/README.md

 This library comes close to [tripod](https://github.com/frankiesardo/tripod), but sibiro is a little smaller and does support request methods.
 Having a routing library based on datastructures and decomplecting route matching and request handling has several [benefits](#benefits).

+> This [blog post](http://www.functionalbytes.nl/clojure/sibiro/2016/03/14/sibiro.html) introduces sibiro and also explains why it was created.

 ## Usage ([API](https://aroemers.github.io/sibiro/))